From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With

 \subsection{Robustness Checks}

-To ensure the robustness of our findings, we conduct several additional checks. (i) The cross-correlations among the independent variables are reported in Table \ref{tab:corrs_news} (news level) and Table \ref{tab:corrs_tweets} (post level).
-The variance inflation factors (VIFs) are also reported in Table \ref{tab:vifs}.
-All the VIFs are significantly lower than the threshold of 4, which indicates that multicollinearity is not an issue for our analysis. (ii) We recalculate topic diversity at the theme level and repeat our analysis (Table \ref{tab:topic_diversity_theme} -- Table \ref{tab:post_engagement_theme}). (iii) We further balance the samples between true and false news items through propensity score matching and reduce potential unobserved confounding factors (Table \ref{tab:topic_diversity_psm} -- Table \ref{tab:post_engagement_psm}). (iiii) We use an alternative topic modeling method (BERTopic) to cluster topics again and repeat our analysis (Table \ref{tab:topic_diversity_bertopic} -- Table \ref{tab:post_engagement_bertopic}).
+To ensure the robustness of our findings, we conduct several additional checks: (i) We examine the variance inflation factors (VIFs) among the independent variables at both news claim and news post levels (see Table \ref{tab:vifs} in Suppl. \ref{sec:corrs_vifs}).
+All the VIFs are significantly lower than the critical threshold of 4, which indicates that multicollinearity is not an issue for our analysis. (ii) To test whether our findings are robust with potential noise in topic keywords, we conduct our analysis again using the original 26 topics and associated keywords without manual validation (see details in Suppl. \ref{sec:original_topics}). (iii) To ensure that our findings are not influenced by the topic granularity, we recalculate topic diversity at the theme level and repeat our analysis (see details in Suppl. \ref{sec:theme_level}). (iv) We further balance the samples between true and false news items through propensity score matching and reduce potential unobserved confounding factors (see details in Suppl. \ref{sec:psm}). (v) We extend conspiracy theories by including QAnon and repeat our analysis (see details in Suppl. \ref{sec:qanon}).\footnote{QAnon is a far-right conspiracy theory alleging that a cabal of politicians and media personalities are engaged in a war to undermine society \cite{papasavva_gospel_2022,bar_finding_2023,kim_information_2023,moore_private_2024}.
+The QAnon discourse has become more diverse and evolved into a global phenomenon during the COVID-19 pandemic \cite{hoseini_globalization_2023}.
+We adopt a list of QAnon-specific keywords from previous research \cite{sharma_characterizing_2022} to identify QAnon conspiracy theory in our dataset.
+The performance of this keyword list in identifying QAnon discourse has been manually validated, showing high agreement with human assessments \cite{bar_finding_2023}.
+As a result, we identify 6 QAnon news claims and 302 QAnon news posts.} (vi) Given that news posts can also debunk linked false news items, we exclude potential debunking posts and repeat our analysis (see details in Suppl. \ref{sec:nodebunk}). (vii) We use an alternative topic modeling method (BERTopic) to cluster topics again and repeat our analysis (see details in Suppl. \ref{sec:bertopic}).
 All the results are robust and consistently support our main findings.